Drug Possession Lawyer | HS 11350 & HS 11377

 In most cases, drug possession is a misdemeanor.
 That means you may face up to one year in county jail or a fine of $1,000.

-If you are facing drug possession charges for the first time, you may be eligible for a deferred entry of judgment.
+If you are facing drug possession charges for the first time, you may be eligible for a deferred entry of judgment with the help of a San Diego drug possession lawyer.
 This option allows first-time offenses to be deferred so that you can avoid some of the consequences of a drug crime conviction and the ongoing consequences of a criminal record.

 To be eligible, you must not have previous substance convictions or recent felonies, your crime must be nonviolent, you can’t have a recent deferred entry of judgment, and you can’t have ever failed to comply with probation or parole.

-If you are eligible for deferred entry, you must plead guilty and the court will set a later date to enter the guilty judgment.
-Then, in the meantime, you will be required to complete various steps like go through a drug treatment program and avoid any other charges.
+If you are eligible for deferred entry, you must plead guilty, and the court will set a later date to enter the guilty judgment.
+Then, in the meantime, you will be required to complete various steps like going through a drug treatment program and avoiding any other charges.

 In 2000, California passed Proposition 36.
 Prop 36 changes the way that nonviolent drug offenders are sentenced by diverting those that meet the requirements into drug treatment rather than sending them to jail.
 Some of these programs are residential, but the majority are outpatient programs.

-To know whether your offense might result in drug treatment rather than prison or jail time, your attorney can help you answer the following questions:
+To know whether your offense might result in drug treatment rather than prison or jail time, your drug possession attorney can help you answer the following questions:

-Note that unlike Deferred Entry of Judgement, you don’t have to plead guilty to participate.
-You can plead not guilty, fight your charges, and still be diverted into treatment if you qualify.
+Note that unlike Deferred Entry of Judgment, you don’t have to plead guilty to participate.
+You can plead not guilty, fight your charges, and still be diverted into treatment if you qualify, with the help of a San Diego drug possession lawyer.

 Controlled substances include any number of both illegal and legal drugs that can have a potentially addictive or harmful effect on the user.
 These drugs are organized into schedules, based on their medical use, potential for abuse, or likelihood of dependence.